fengalin/media-toc/README.md

 at the starting position in paused mode.
 - Zoom in/out the waveform on the time axis.
 - Add/remove a chapter.
+- Drag chapters' boundaries in order to adjust their position.
 - Play current chapter in a loop.
 - Export the table of contents to:
 	* A Matroska container.
 Currently, this is possible only if the input streams are compatible